Amphetamine/ dextroamphetamine extended-release capsulesPronunciation

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); blurred vision or other vision problems; change in sexual ability or desire; chest, jaw, or arm pain; confusion; fainting; fast or irregular heartbeat; fever, chills, or sore throat; hallucinations; new or worsening mental, mood, or behavior problems (eg, abnormal thoughts, aggression, agitation, anxiety, delusions, depression, hostility); one-sided weakness; painful or frequent urination; red, swollen, peeling, or blistered skin; seizures; severe or persistent headache; severe stomach pain; severe weight loss; shortness of breath; sudden, severe nausea or vomiting; slurred speech; uncontrolled muscle movement; unusual sweating; unusual weakness or tiredness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); blurred vision or other vision problems; change in sexual ability or desire; chest, jaw, or arm pain; confusion; dark urine; decreased urination; erections that happen often or that last a long time; fainting; fast or irregular heartbeat; fever, chills, or sore throat; hallucinations; muscle pain or weakness; new or worsening mental, mood, or behavior problems (eg, abnormal thoughts, aggression, agitation, anxiety, delusions, depression, hostility); one-sided weakness; painful or frequent urination; red, swollen, peeling, or blistered skin; seizures; severe or persistent headache; severe stomach pain; severe weight loss; shortness of breath; slurred speech; sudden, severe nausea or vomiting; uncontrolled muscle movement; unusual sweating; unusual weakness or tiredness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.